Antelope Enterprise Holdings Limited Announce Reverse Split Record Date

-New York, New York, March 03, 2026 (GLOBE NEWSWIRE) -- Antelope Enterprise Holdings Limited (NASDAQ: AEHL; the "Company" or “BIYA”), the majority interest owner of Kylin Cloud, a livestreaming e-commerce business in China, is reporting that its board of directors has approved a reverse stock split (the “Reverse Stock Split”) of the Company’s class A ordinary shares (the “Ordinary Shares”), at a ratio of 1-for-6.
+New York, New York, March 03, 2026 (GLOBE NEWSWIRE) -- Antelope Enterprise Holdings Limited (NASDAQ: AEHL; the "Company"), the majority interest owner of Kylin Cloud, a livestreaming e-commerce business in China, is reporting that its board of directors has approved a reverse stock split (the “Reverse Stock Split”) of the Company’s class A ordinary shares (the “Ordinary Shares”), at a ratio of 1-for-6.

 The number of the Company’s pre-Reverse Stock Split outstanding shares is 7,344,694 Ordinary Shares.
 As a result of the Reverse Stock Split, every six (6) Ordinary Shares held as of the Record Date will be automatically combined into one (1) Ordinary Share.
 The number of outstanding Ordinary Shares will be reduced from 7,344,694 Ordinary Shares to approximately 1,224,116 Ordinary Shares.
 No fractional shares will be created or issued in connection with the Reverse Stock Split.
 The Reverse Stock Split will affect all holders of Ordinary Shares uniformly.